matiasvlevi/lu5-wasm/README.md

 ## Use `lu5-wasm` as a library

 For more specialized use cases, you may prefer to use `lu5-wasm` in library mode.

-This mode avoids looking for any lua scripts in the html document, instead, it exposes an api.
+This will disable the auto-execution of lua scripts in your document.

 Add the `lib` attribute to the script tag to enable library mode